oddy-boop/Edusync-git/src/supabase/policies.md

     )
   )
   WITH CHECK (
-    -- Only admins can create/update/delete.
+    -- Only admins can create/delete.
+Teachers/Students can update their own notification settings etc.
     ((select public.get_my_role()) = 'admin')
+    OR
+    (auth_user_id = auth.uid())
   );

 -- Policies for `app_settings`
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.app_settings;
-DROP POLICY IF EXISTS "Enable insert/update/delete access for admin" ON public.app_settings;
-CREATE POLICY "Enable access based on user role" ON public.app_settings FOR ALL
+CREATE POLICY "Consolidated policy for app_settings" ON public.app_settings FOR ALL
   USING (
     ((select auth.role()) = 'authenticated') -- Anyone logged in can see the settings